Unchain1014/gpg-hep/README.md

 - Metadata stripping provided by EXIFTOOL and fully incorporated in media file workflows
 - Scripts "shred" (fill with random bytes) files before removing them to obfuscate data and prevent recovery
 - Extensive error checking to prevent accidental overwrites, deletion, or data leaking
-- No personal or identifying data is stored in the files created or edited by these scripts

 # INSTALLATION
 - Clone this repository with the following command: